Va. Gov. Youngkin’s assertive first week in office leaves Republicans jubilant, Democrats fuming

 “You don’t have time to dawdle,” Allen said.

-He said Youngkin went a little further than he’d expected by banning mask mandates.
-“During the transition time, it seemed like it was going to be a local option and you’d have the Northern Virginia ones, generally speaking, keeping masks and all that and then others would not,” Allen said.
+He said Youngkin went a little further than he had expected by banning mask mandates.
+“During the transition time, it seemed like it was going to be a local option, and you’d have the Northern Virginia ones, generally speaking, keeping masks and all that, and then others would not,” Allen said.

 But he praised Youngkin’s aggressive overall approach.
-“To the extent he could do anything on day one, he’s done it,” he said.
+“To the extent he could do anything on Day One, he’s done it,” he said.
 “And I think that’s fantastic. … I feel that Virginia’s getting liberated, I really do, from all these restrictions on free people and free enterprise.
 It’s invigorating.”

 Antonio Olivo contributed to this report.